freyamehta99/Automation_of_Slide_Matching/README.md

 testing on a more robust dataset.
 Also note that the sampled frames are almost aligned with the corresponding ground truth slide using homography.

+# To run the file

+Execute the command : python3 <rollno>.py <path/to/slides/directory> <path/to/frames/directory>

+NOTE : (In the path, remember to specify the "/" at the end of the path to ensure the script runs!)

+# Output

+Output of the script is directed to <rollno>.txt